Why are New Yorkers making Florida their new home? Well, we’ll get into that in this article.

 Note that if you must move during the summer months, you are moving during Florida’s hurricane season.
 That means unexpected delays if your moving truck gets stuck waiting for a storm to pass.

 Know your costs with a summer move.
-For example, an early June move is at the peak of moving season and can cost you as much as $8000 for professional movers to go from New York to Florida.
+For example, an early June move is at the peak of moving season and can cost you as much as $8000 for New York to Florida movers.

 Use the moving cost calculator to get a customized estimate based on your moving dates.